idehub/react-native-billing/README.md

 [See the Google Play docs for more info on static responses](http://developer.android.com/google/play/billing/billing_testing.html#billing-testing-static).

-## Testing with your own In-App Products
+## Testing with your own In-app products
-You can always test with static responses but it has limited functionalities.
-Testing with real in-app products will be like production.
-Before all, you'll need to do the following ;
+Testing with static responses is limited, because you are only able to test the purchase-method.
+Therefore, testing with real In-app products is recommended.
+But before that is possible, you need to do the following:
-* I assume you've already created your Google Play Developer account and an application draft.
+* I will assume you've already created your Google Play Developer account and an application there.
-* Now you need to create In-app Products at Play Developer Console and activate it ( a button at the top right )
+* Now you need to create In-app Products under your application at Play Developer Console and activate it (press the button at the top right).
-* Then you can write the JS codes like explained in Javascript API section, I suggest you to use `getProductDetails` function to see if it's working properly.
+* Assuming you have installed this module (InApp Billing), you can write the JS code as explained in the Javascript API section.
+I suggest you to use `getProductDetails` function to see if it's the product is retrieved.
-* After you ready to test, you'll need to properly create a signed APK.
-You can follow the guide [here](https://facebook.github.io/react-native/docs/signed-apk-android.html).
+* When you're ready to test, you'll need to properly create a signed APK.
+You can follow this  [guide](https://facebook.github.io/react-native/docs/signed-apk-android.html).
-* When you have the APK, you need to upload it to Play Developer Console, Alfa or Beta section will be OK.
+* When you have the APK, you need to upload it to Play Developer Console, either the Alpha or the Beta channel will be OK.
-* After uploading process, you have to publish it to market.
-Don't worry, if your APK belongs in Alfa or Beta section, publishing will not be available for general public. ( It could take 1 - 2 hours process APK by Google )
+* After uploading, you will have to publish it to the market.
+Don't worry, when publishing the APK to the Alpha or Beta channel the APK will not be available for general public. (**ImportantÆ*: It might take several hours for Google to process the APK).
-* The final part is, you'll need to create a Open Beta Testing or Open Alfa Testing.
-So console will give you a signup URL after you approved open testing.
-Now put this URL in the browser of your **testing device** (it must be a physical device, not a emulator ) signup from the URL and download the app where it redirected.
+* The final part is, you'll need to create an add testers for the channel you've published to.
+The web page will give you a signup URL (opt-in) after you've approved open testing.
+Visit this URL in the browser of your **testing device** (it must be a physical device, not a emulator) signup from the URL and download the app where it redirected.
-* Try to buy something with Open Beta User, it will ask your credit cart details but you will not be charged.
+* Try to buy something with the device.
+The purchase will eventually be cancelled, but you can also do this manually through your Google Merchant wallet.

 ## Javascript API
 All  methods returns a `Promise`.